kubeflow/website/content/docs/gke/deploy/deploy-ui.md

 +++

 This page provides instructions for using the Kubeflow deployment web app to deploy Kubeflow on GCP.
+The deployment web app currently supports **Kubeflow {{% kf-deployment-ui-version %}}**.

-If you prefer to use the command line, see the guide to
-[deployment using the CLI](/docs/gke/deploy/deploy-cli).
+For more control over your deployment, see the guide to [deployment using the CLI](/docs/gke/deploy/deploy-cli).
+The CLI supports Kubeflow {{% kf-latest-version %}} and later versions.

 ## Overview of the deployment user interface (UI)